liborty/TokenCrypt/README.md

 is invoked by `pack -x`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) `ascii` characters.
 There are a few allowed  exceptions: upper case A-F are accepted but when converted back, they will always end up in lower case.
 Spaces and newlines just get deleted.
 This forgiving policy may result in some differences being reported between the original and the reconstructed files.
 Then it is best to replace the original file with its cleaned up, reconstructed version.

 `hexify` (rust executable)
 is invoked by `unpack` to unpack the binary files back to their original hexadecimal form.
-In other words, it carries out an inverse operation to `hexcheck` above.
+In other words, it carries out the inverse operation to `hexcheck` above.

 `base64` (linux utility)
 is invoked by `pack -b`.
 It recognises base64 files, resulting in 25% size reduction before the final general compression.
 Base64 files should not contain any non base64 characters, such as newlines, otherwise this strict test will reject them.
-This utility is also deployed in inverse mode by `unpack`.
+This utility is also deployed in its inverse mode by `unpack`.

 `lzma` or `zstd` (linux utilities)
 are general compression methods used here for the final compression, as long as it will result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Any incompressible files are detected and encrypted as they are, even if their extensions are not on the 'do not compress' list.
 However, for extensions on the list, this test compression is avoided.